Montclair High School (New Jersey): Rankings

+Academics

+Montclair High School's performing arts program includes dance, fine arts, instrumental music, performing arts, theater arts, visual arts, and vocal music.

-In 2009 and 2013, seniors of the Civics and Government Institute at Montclair High placed 2nd in the state at the We the People: The Citizen and the Constitution competition held in Trenton, New Jersey.
+In 2009 and 2013, seniors of the Civics and Government Institute at Montclair High placed second in the state at the We the People: The Citizen and the Constitution competition held in Trenton, New Jersey.
 The 2013 team qualified for the We the People national finals in Washington D.C., but were unable to attend due to budgetary concerns.

-In 2009, 2011, and 2012, the members of the Model Congress/Model United Nations Club won "Best Delegation" at the University of Pennsylvania Model Congress Conference.